-- (b) The rights reserved by the County with respect to any surety bond established pursuant to this section are in addition to all other rights and remedies the County may have under this Article, or at law or equity. - (c) The rights reserved to the County under this section are in addition to all other rights of the County, whether reserved in this Article, or authorized by other law, and no action, proceeding or exercise of a right with respect to the surety bond will affect any other right the County may have.
+(b) The rights reserved by the County with respect to any surety bond established pursuant to this section are in addition to all other rights and remedies the County may have under this Article, or at law or equity.

+(c) In lieu of a surety bond, the County shall accept a letter of credit or similar financial instrument issued by any financial institution that is authorized to do business within the United States, subject to the approval of the County Attorney.
+The rights reserved to the County under this section are in addition to all other rights of the County, whether reserved in this Article, or authorized by other law, and no action, proceeding or exercise of a right with respect to the surety bond will affect any other right the County may have.

 Sec.
-6-615.
+6-6145.
 Abandonment of communications facility.

-- (a) Upon abandonment of a registrant's Communications Facility in the public right-of-way, the registrant shall notify the County, in writing, within ninety (90) days.
-Additionally, registrants shall comply with the provisions of section 6-603 relating to bi-annual registration and updating of facilities. - (b) The County may, at its discretion, direct the registrant by written notice to remove all or any portion of such abandoned facility at the registrant's sole expense if the County determines that the abandoned facility's presence interferes with the public health, safety or welfare, which shall include, but not be limited to, a determination that such facility: (1) compromises safety at any time for any public rights-of-way user or during construction or maintenance activities in public rights-of-way; (2) prevents another person from locating facilities in the area of public rights-of-way where the abandoned facility is located when other alternative locations are not reasonably available; or (3) creates a maintenance condition that is disruptive to the public rights-of-way's use.
-In the event of (2) above, the County may require the third person to coordinate with the registrant that owns the existing facility for joint removal and placement, where agreed to by the registrant. - (c) In the event that the County does not direct the removal of the abandoned facility, the registrant, by its notice of abandonment to the County, shall be deemed to consent to the alteration or removal of all or any portion of the facility by the County or another person at such third party's cost. - (d) If the registrant fails to remove all or any portion of an abandoned facility within a reasonable period of time, as directed by the County, but not to exceed sixty (60) days, the County may perform such removal and charge the cost of the removal against the registrant.
+(a) Upon abandonment of a registrant's Communications Facility in the public rightof-way, the registrant shall notify the County, in writing, within ninety (90) days.
+Additionally, registrants shall comply with the provisions of section 6-603 relating to biannual registration and updating of facilities.

+(b) The County may, at its discretion, direct the registrant by written notice to remove all or any portion of such abandoned facility at the registrant's sole expense if the County determines that the abandoned facility's presence interferes with the public health, safety or welfare, which shall include, but not be limited to, a determination that such facility: (1) compromises safety at any time for any public rights-of-way user or during construction or maintenance activities in public rights-of-way; (2) prevents another person from locating facilities in the area of public rights-of-way where the abandoned facility is located when other alternative locations are not reasonably available; or (3) creates a maintenance condition that is disruptive to the public rights-ofway's use.
+In the event of (2) above, the County may require the third person to coordinate with the registrant that owns the existing facility for joint removal and placement, where agreed to by the registrant.

+(c) In the event that the County does not direct the removal of the abandoned facility, the registrant, by its notice of abandonment to the County, shall be deemed to consent to the alteration or removal of all or any portion of the facility by the County or another person at such third party's cost.

+(d) If the registrant fails to remove all or any portion of an abandoned facility within a reasonable period of time, as directed by the County, but not to exceed sixty (60) days, the County may perform such removal and charge the cost of the removal against the registrant.

 Sec.
-6-616.
+6-6156.
 Pass-through provider and communications facility provider fees and charges.